sylvioneto/cloudsql-to-gcs/README.md

 # cloudsql-to-gcs
-This functions triggers Cloud SQL backups to Cloud Storage
+Use this Cloud Function to trigger daily Cloud SQL backups and store them into Cloud Storage.
+Having Cloud SQL backups stored in Cloud Storage are useful when the Cloud SQL instance have been deleted and you need to recover the data.